 What is Computer-aided design Design (CAD)?

-The origin of computer-aided design software trace back to 1963, when Ivan Sutherland developed Sketchpad and Dr. Patrick J. Hanratty introduced Automated Drafting and Machining (ADAM) in 1971 according to sources.
+The origin of computer-aided design software trace back to 1963, when Ivan Sutherland developed Sketchpad and Dr. Patrick J. Hanratty introduced Automated Drafting and Machining (ADAM) in 1971.

 Since then, computer-aided engineering and design software has come a long way and become more advanced as computer system improves by introducing an automated set of features and design tools making the design workflow easy and pleasant.
 Prior to the development of CAD, designers use pencils, rulers, compasses, drawing boards, set squares, etc. to create 2D drawings.